michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 		2. Zoom level 4 requires 256 (4^4) tiles to make up the whole world.
 But you don't need to look at all 256, you only care about a section of them, so you **zoom** in on the section.

 	5. Tiles are images.
 We will use url's to get tiles from other places on the internet.
-Essentially we will point to the site to pull in information from other sites.
+Essentially we will point to the site to load the tiles for us.
+These sites are very stable, so there is little concern that your tiles will disappear.
 You could, in theory, make your own tiles and load them into your map from a static file.
-That would be a very advanced use.
+That is a very advanced technique.

 ### Collect the ingredients